Assistant Professor - Design History (1764)

 A Ph.D. in Design History, Architectural History, Art History or a related field, publications, and a minimum of two (2) years' teaching experience at a four-year college or university are required.
 Applicants must have a broad scholarly knowledge of Design History and should demonstrate a promising record of future publications and professional engagement.
 Excellent communication and interpersonal skills, demonstrated level of understanding diversity of perspectives, ideas, backgrounds, approaches, and experiences, as well as the ability to develop rapport with a diverse faculty and student body are required.

 SALARY is commensurate with education, credentials and experience.

 Review of applications will begin on November 15, 2017 and will continue until the position is filled.
-Please submit a cover letter, CV, and three professional reference letters via our internal application site at: http://tinyurl.com/ybgpzltn
+Please submit a cover letter, CV, and the names and contact information of three professional reference letters via our internal application site at: http://tinyurl.com/ybgpzltn

 PRATT INSTITUTE IS AN EQUAL OPPORTUNITY EMPLOYER AND RECOGNIZES AND VALUES THE BENEFITS OF A DIVERSE WORKFORCE.